ciaracloud/weatherApp_SunnySideUp/README.md

 - [Open Weather Map](https://openweathermap.org/api)

 ## Dev To Blog Post:
-- Check out my [Dev To blog post](https://dev.to/ciaracloud/my-egg-citing-weather-app-2ipe) for many **egg-cellent** puns about my project!
+- Check out my [Dev To blog post](https://dev.to/ciaracloud/my-egg-citing-weather-app-2ipe) to read more about the project, including many **egg-cellent** puns!

 ## Notes: